TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 22/Psalms 22.4.md

 ---

-Our fathers trusted in thee: They trusted, and thou didst deliver them.
+Our fathers trusted in you.
+They trusted, and you delivered them.